JupitersGhost/entropic-chaos/README.md

 - **discord.py**: Discord API wrapper (MIT)

 **Character & Art:**
-- Cipher-tan, Echo-tan, and Cobra Lab branding are original creations
+- Cipher-tan, Echo-tan, and Cobra Lab branding are original creations by me.
-- Icons and GUI design © 2024 CipherChaos Project
+- Icons created via Gemini + Grok with specific instructions on each character and their designs.
+All icons and characters were created before generation.
-- Character artwork represents the chaotic and precise nature of cryptographic entropy
+- Character artwork represents the chaotic and precise nature of cryptographic entropy.

 **Acknowledgments:**
 - NIST for standardization efforts in post-quantum cryptography